COVID-19 Coronavirus Landlord-Tenant Laws, Regulations, and Procedures

 Federal law supercedes Massachusetts policy in many ways, see above.

-You can still get emergency cases heard, e.g., restraining orders.
+Landlords can still get emergency cases heard, e.g., restraining orders and certain cause evictions (lease violations related to drug activities, gambling or other illegal activities, MGL Ch 139 S 19).
 Call the court before going in-person, hearings are being held over the phone.
 The local power to decide what constitutes an “emergency” gives needed judicial discretion to hear restraining orders, escrow motions, and other time sensitive matters.
 Landlords who need to file a time sensitive matter should contact an attorney for help making their case.

 In a March 25 announcement from the Governor: